 Rafter Spacing and Anchoring the A's to the Base

 I'm now using eight foot spacing on the steep tall A-frame because the woven poly I sell is strong.
 To make strong supports use 2" x 6" or 2" x 8" treated lumber, for the cross beams the sides are also strong.
 Attach stringers of lumber along the side to join the A's.

 Temporary Inner Ceiling for Winter Heating of a Tall A-Frame

 To more easily warm the planting area of a tall A-frame in the middle of winter, temporarily attach poly to the lower crossbeam to conserve heat.
 This stops the warm air from getting too high up and too far away from the plants.
-Take off this temporary low ceiling once the summer comes.
+You can take off this temporary low ceiling once the summer comes.
 In summer you want the warm air to rise higher and be vented out the tops of the ends.

 Two Surprises...
 Little greenhouses with special uses!